 Ever wanted to ride a cycle around a major city with friends while drinking fresh cold beer?
 Us too!
 Well, the good news is you can do this on Calgary’s Pedal Pub.
 Pedal Pub is a fun, safe, and eco friendly way to spend a day out on the town.
 It’s one of the best things to do in Calgary in the summer months!

 19. Day Trip to Canmore

 Maybe we’re partial to our home, but we sure do love Canmore.
 Only an hour away from Calgary and anyone can find themselves in the middle of the Canadian Rockies.
 Most visitors bypass Canmore and head straight to Banff, but Canmore is well worth a visit.

 There are many things to do in Banff for outdoor lovers.
 Many people spend their entire vacation in Banff, but if you’re short on time at least try and allocate a day to Banff National Park.

-There are great hikes for all levels, beautiful lakes, and Banff town feels incredibly special in the winter.
+There are great hikes for all levels, beautiful blue lakes, and Banff town feels incredibly special in the winter.

 ↓ Join the community ↓